Sanketar/wordpress-site-manager/README.md

 python script.py enable|disable
 ```
 Replace enable with disable to disable the site.
 This command will start or stop the Docker containers for the specified site.

+enable: Enables the site.
+Description: This command enables the site, allowing it to be accessed and served.

+disable: Disables the site.
+Description: This command disables the site, temporarily preventing it from being accessed or served.

 ### Deleting the Site
 To delete the site, use the following command: